adityajoshi21/luc1d1ty-assignment/README.md

 # Prerequisities
-JDK 11
+JDK 18
 Docker
+Using Jackson cos Lombok doesnt support camel_case by default

 # How bring the mockservice up
 cd mockserver
 docker compose up
-the mocke server will start at port 1080
+the mock server will start at port 1080

 # How bring the service up
 ./mvnw clean install -DskipTests